 By Alexander Squier

 The word “immigration” generally elicits a strong response, negative or positive, depending on who you ask.
-“Migration”, on the other hand, suggests something more natural, a recurring pattern defined over and over again across time, or even within a single lifetime.
-By extending this more neutral understanding of migration to immigration, the artist hopes to complicate the discussion of immigration beyond one of good vs. bad by textualizing the movement of people and objects within a grander sense of time and space, and by blending narratives of immigration and migration with archaeological and sociological theatre.
+“Migration”, on the other hand, suggests something more natural, a pattern perpetually redefined like an undeniable truth.
+By extending this more neutral understanding of migration to immigration, artist Alexander Squier hopes to complicate the discussion of immigration beyond one of good vs. bad by recontextualizing the movement of people, objects, and even earth itself across time and space, and by blending narratives of immigration and migration with archaeological and sociological theatre.

-Alexander Squier presents in this installation a dialogue between the histories embodied by constructions, artifacts and their interaction while looking for trends in how this interaction reflect culture and migrations.
-Good Migrations will have the opening on July 29th, at 6:30 PM at the Institute of Hispanic Culture of Houston, located at 3315 Sul Ross St., Houston TX 77098.
-The exhibition will run until September 2nd, 2017.
+Alexander Squier presents in this installation a dialogue between the histories embodied by constructions, artifacts and their interaction, while looking for trends in how this interaction reflect culture and address migration.
+The opening reception will take place on August 26th, at 6:30 PM at the Institute of Hispanic Culture of Houston, located at 3315 Sul Ross St., Houston TX 77098.
+The exhibition will run until September 30th, 2017.